 In one nice example, Finrod and Sauron "duel in songs of power."
 Finrod does pretty well for himself, but in the end, Sauron wins.

 The Wheel of Time has the Ta'veren, who bend probability and to some extent even reality, just by existing.
 The Dragon Reborn, the strongest Ta'veren in the whole of the reincarnating Pattern, eventually becomes able to do it intentionally.

-In an excerpt for Brandon Sanderson's Words Of Radiance, Lift describes her use of Stormlight this way.
+In an interlude for Brandon Sanderson's Words Of Radiance, Lift describes her use of Stormlight this way.
 Her spren, who is an extremely serious scholarly gardener, is very annoyed at this.

 People used to lose their shit over Michael Jackson just standing on stage.

 And before him, Elvis.
 And before him, Frank Sinatra.

 Sinatra's early career subverted this, as the girls in his audience who were really, really losing their shit and fainting in the aisles were hired plants put there to create hype.

 This needs reiteration.
 They didn't even see the woman's husband.
 They saw a picture of him.
 And you can bet those men are spending the rest of their lives in a state of pure terror.
 Who was in the picture?
 Dolph Lundgren.